How to Install macOS Big Sur 11 in VirtualBox on Windows 10

 cd "Boot Files"

-Add the ISO file back to the virtual machine and then execute the boot.efi command.
+Add the ISO file to the virtual device and perform the “boot.efi” command to proceed.

 boot.efi